suilend/suilend/contracts/vaults/VAULT.md

 To circumvent this a [Hot Potato](https://move-book.com/programmability/hot-potato-pattern/) pattern is utilised, to ensure all lending markets (and obligations) are processed in the PTB.
 There are 3 instances where this is utilised:

 - `VaultValueAccumulator` - for gathering USD values of all obligations for NAV calculation
-- `VaultCrankAccumulator` - for verifying all rewards have been compounded + gathering obligation values for management and performance fee accrual
+- `VaultCrankAccumulator` - for verifying all rewards with MAIN_POOL reserves/oracles have been compounded + gathering obligation values for management and performance fee accrual
 - `VaultUnwindAccumulator` - for building and executing an unwind plan when insufficient liquidity exists to redeem a users shares

 ### NAV and Share Pricing